-The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid: front, lateral, and posterior.
+The cable Y-raise is a fantastic exercise for the whole shoulder that activates all fibers of the deltoid including front, lateral, and rear delt.

 It is perfectly suitable for a variety of individuals wishing to induce some level of training stimuli in their shoulder muscles, or physical rehabilitation patients.